gakz/go-demo-hedera-ledger-rest/README.md

 GET /ledgerMessages - return all messages for the configured topic

-GET /ledgerMessages/<vin> - return messages for the configured topic filtered by VIN
+GET /ledgerMessages/[ :vin ] - return messages for the configured topic filtered by VIN

 POST /ledgerMessages/ - save message